 Published online: November 14, 2019

-To investigate the clinical significance and role of miR-30c in pancreatic cancer.
+To study the expression, role, and target gene of miR-30c in pancreatic cancer.

-Core tip: Studies have shown that miR-30c exerts vital roles in the oncogenesis of various cancers.
-However, its expression and role in pancreatic cancer remain unknown.
-In this study, the expression levels of miR-30c and twinfilin 1 were mined in Gene Expression Omnibus datasets and detected in clinical samples.
+We detected the expression levels of miR-30c and twinfilin 1 (TWF1) in Gene Expression Omnibus datasets and validated in clinical samples by quantitative real-time polymerase chain reaction.
 The relationship of miR-30c expression with clinicopathological factors of pancreatic cancer patients was analyzed.
-The effect of miR-30c on pancreatic cancer cell proliferation and the underlying regulatory mechanism were investigated.
-Our study suggested that miR-30c may serve as a prognostic biomarker and therapeutic target for pancreatic cancer.
+The effect and mechanism miR-30c on pancreatic cancer cell proliferation were investigated in vitro and in vivo.
+Assays were performed to explore potential target gene TWF1 of miR-30c in pancreatic cancer.

 In the present study, we found that miR-30c was downregulated and associated with a poor prognosis in pancreatic cancer patients.
 We showed that re-expression of miR-30c reduced pancreatic cancer cell proliferation in vitro and in vivo by targeting TWF1.
 Meanwhile, overexpression of TWF1 abolished the effects of miR-30c in pancreatic cancer.

 MiR-30c is downregulated and promotes the proliferation of pancreatic cancer cells by targeting TWF1.
 Overexpression of TWF1 abolishes the effects of miR-30c.

 This study provides insight into the role of miR-30c in promoting pancreatic cancer development by targeting TWF1.
 MiR-30c might be a new therapeutic target for pancreatic cancer.